Can Lyme Disease Kill You? What the Evidence Shows

 How Often Does Lyme Disease Cause Death?

-- Between 1985 and 2013, nine deaths in the United States were linked directly to Lyme disease or its complications.
+- Between 1985 and 2013, nine deaths in the United States were linked directly to Lyme disease or associated complications.

 - The most documented fatal complication is Lyme carditis.